 The Peter Mair Library

 The Peter Mair Library on Comparative Party Politics is located in the Boardroom of UCD School of Politics and International Relations.
 This collection of books and papers formed the working (office) library of the late Peter Mair from his time at the European University Institute, Florence — his final place of work up to his untimely death in August 2011.
 Peter was a renowned political scientist whose work centred in particular on political parties and representative democracy (for more, see http://en.wikipedia.org/wiki/Peter_Mair).
 The book collection originated in Manchester, where Peter had moved in the 1980s after his first stint at the EUI.
 In an unfortunate accident many of his books had been destroyed in a warehouse fire.
 A number of Peter’s colleagues and friends clubbed together to replenish his book stocks from scratch — a measure of already just how high he was held in the esteem of other party scholars.
 This book collection then followed him from Manchester to Leiden and on to his final office in Villa San Felice on the hills of San Domenico just outside Florence.
-The collection has now returned home to UCD SPIRe, Peter’s alma mater.
-Indeed, it is located in the very room where he studied as a post-graduate student.
+The collection has now returned home to UCD SPIRe, Peter’s alma mater as a post-graduate student in Politics.
 The Peter Mair Library was kindly donated to UCD SPIRe by Peter’s family, his wife Karin and their children Cathleen, John and Tessa.

 The Library is available for access by prior appointment.